Methodist Education Fund (MEF)

 An exception shall be granted to those students, age 56 and over, who have completed 75% of the Course of Study (15 classes) as of July 1 of the year for which the application is made .
 They shall continue to receive the full level of assistance.

-MEF funds are used to pay the tuition and expenses for License to preach school.
+MEF funds are used to pay the tuition and expenses for License for Ministry School.
 MEF funds also supplement Continuing Education events providing for low cost opportunity for quality events here in Kentucky.